Wordtris: Development

 The background pictures (except the title screen) were taken from Spectrum Holobyte's earlier Super Tetris.

 The MS-DOS, Game Boy, and Macintosh versions of Wordtris have original music by Ed Bogas, while the Super NES music is by Paul Mogg.
 While the Game Boy and SNES versions contain looping music, the other ports do not.
-Ed composed the soundtrack for Wordtris using his own music software Super Studio Session for the Macintosh, in which his MIDI files were converted to the game in MIDI format.
-For the SNES version, Paul composed his music using Studio Vision Pro, also for the Macintosh.
+Bogas composed the soundtrack for Wordtris using his own music software Super Studio Session for the Macintosh, in which his MIDI files were converted to the game in MIDI format.
+For the SNES version, Mogg composed his music using Studio Vision Pro, also for the Macintosh.
 David Warhol provided sound engines and musical arrangements for both the Game Boy and SNES versions.

 Reception

 Computer Gaming World stated that "Wordtris, like its predecessors, is as infuriating as it is incredibly addictive ...
 Tetris is a classic game.
 Wordtris does it one better."
 The SNES version of the game was scored a 65% by N-Force Magazine.